 All pet accessories sold in our stores, such as collars or bowls, undergo rigorous testing to ensure that they are safe and comfortable for the animal.
 Instructions for use are clearly stated on the label.

-All Woolworths Fresh Chicken is RSPCA Approved.
-The RSPCA conduct all the farm assessment.
+All Woolworths Own Brand Fresh Chicken is RSPCA Approved.
+The RSPCA conduct all the farm assessments.
 The assessment results are reviewed by the RSPCA and Woolworths Animal Welfare manager.
-Woolworths has made a commitment that all our chicken as an ingredient will be RSPCA Approved by 2020.
-In 2018 we’ve converted 70% of all the Own Brand chicken containing products to RSPCA Approved chicken.
+Woolworths has made a commitment that all our chicken as an ingredient will be RSPCA Approved by December 2020.
+In 2018 we’ve converted 75% of all the Own Brand chicken containing products to RSPCA Approved chicken.

-This year we have converted our Woolworths branded eggs to 100% Cage Free.
-Our goal is to stop sourcing shell eggs and as an ingredient from caged hens by 2025.
+100% of Woolworths branded whole shell eggs are cage free and our commitment is to stop sourcing eggs from caged hens by 2025 including shell egg and egg as ingredient.
 As part of this commitment we’ve shrunk our Cage egg Volume Year To Date -2.5% verse Last Year.
 We’ve grown barn egg Volume Year To Date +6.4% versus Last Year and grown Free Range Volume Year To Date +18.9% versus Last Year and organic egg has grown YTD +22.9 % versus Last Year.

 Woolworths' policy is not to sell farmed rabbit.

 Woolworths is committed to continually improve Animal Welfare.
-We worked closely with Compassion in World Farming (ciwf.org.uk) to improve our internationally recognised Business Benchmark for Animal Welfare (BBFAW) score.
-In 2017, Woolworths was rated Tier3, an improvement of one tier and now the highest rated retailer in Australia.
+We worked closely with Compassion in World Farming to improve our internationally recognised Business Benchmark for Animal Welfare (BBFAW) score.
+In 2018, Woolworths was rated Tier3, the highest rated retailer in Australia.